 - He met French Lebanese personal trainer Raouida Christine Achkar in March 1998.
 They married on December 28, 2007, in Beirut.
 But unfortunately, that marriage didn’t last long, and they divorced soon after.

 - Ronnie met Vicky Gates, who became his girlfriend.
-Vicky was an accomplished bodybuilder in her rights.
+Vicky was an accomplished bodybuilder in her right.
 She won several international championships.
-She and Ronnie shared love for bodybuilding and did much to help each other’s careers.
+She and Ronnie shared a love for bodybuilding and did much to help each other’s careers.

 - Afterward, he met and married Susan Williamson, an American personal trainer.
 She was a breath of fresh air for the legend.
 They married in 2016 and are currently living in Arlington, Texas.
 Both Ronnie and Susan have children from previous marriages.

 The secret behind the success of Ronnie Coleman was that he always worked harder than everyone else.
 For competitions, he constantly improved his body.
 After winning his first competition, he went to Poland to compete, earning his Pro Card.
 Thus, Ronnie Coleman became a professional bodybuilder at 27.